huideyeren/anshitsu/README.md

     You can also use flags syntax for POSITIONAL ARGUMENTS
 ```

-If a directory is specified in the path, an `out` directory will be created in the specified directory, and the converted JPEG and PNG images will be stored in JPEG format.
+If a directory is specified in the path, an `out` directory will be created in the specified directory, and the converted JPEG and PNG images will be stored in PNG format.

-If you specify a JPEG or PNG image file as the path, an `out` directory will be created in the directory where the image is stored, and the converted image will be stored in JPEG format.
+If you specify a JPEG or PNG image file as the path, an `out` directory will be created in the directory where the image is stored, and the converted image will be stored in PNG format.

-Note: If you specify
-If you specify a file of any other format in the path, error handling is not available.
-An error will probably occur and the program will terminate abnormally.
+**Note:** If you specify a file in any other format in the path, be aware there is no error handling.
+The program will terminate abnormally.

-## Algorithm
+## Algorithms

 The following algorithms are available in this tool.